 Capacity planning.
 Just thinking about those two seemingly harmless little words makes me lean back in my chair, let out a huge sigh and rub my eyes.
-Network capacity planning is
+Network capacity planning is one of those activities we all know we should do, but most of us seldom find the time or the resources.
+Yet when it comes to virtualization capacity planning or planning for SAN management, there is no time for procrastination.

 Capacity planning is the art of looking at trends in performance data to predict future capacity needs and then building budget, acquisition and deployment strategies around that data.
 It’s super critical when it comes to virtualization because the resources are so dynamic.
 In the physical world, there are natural impediments to growth that take some of the pressure off the need for capacity planning.
 Physical servers have to be purchased, imaged and physically installed in the data center.
 Virtual machines (VMs) have none of those limitations.
 Capacity planning in these environments usually happens annually during the budget planning process or as part of a major project rollout.
 The removal of these natural impediments to growth can cause VM Sprawl.